sokil/php-mongo/README.md

 Versioning
 ----------

-To enable versioning of documents in collection, you can set protected property `Collection::$versioning` to `true`, or call `Collection::enableVersioning()` method.
+Versioninbg allows you to have history of all document changes.
+To enable versioning of documents in collection, you can set protected property `Collection::$versioning` to `true`, call `Collection::enableVersioning()` method or define versioning in mapping.

 ```php
 <?php